Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-nodejs.md

 ![Office 365 Node.js Connect sample screenshot](./images/web-screenshot.png)

-## Prerequisites

-This topic assumes a familiarity with the following.

-* JavaScript
-* Node.js / npm
-* OAuth 2.0

 ## Overview

 To call the Microsoft Graph API, your web app must complete the following tasks.